salaboy/platforms-on-k8s/chapter-5/README.md

 my-db-keyavalue   small   false      keyvalue   True     True    keyvalue.db.local.salaboy.com   97s
 ```

-You can check that a new Redis instance was created in the `my-db-keyvalue` namespace.
+You can check that a new Redis instance was created in the `default` namespace.

 You can follow the same steps to provision a PostgreSQL database by running: